Author: Ann Lieberman and Linda Friedrich

-Summary: The epilogue to Ann Lieberman and Linda Freidrich’s excellent book on teacher leadership, How Teacher Become Leaders, highlights three overarching themes that emerged during their study: teacher leadership is reframed as advocacy for students and transparency of practice, NWP participation was foundational to teachers’ growth and identity as leaders, and bridging the research/practice divide is essential to educators progress as literacy leaders.
-This brief reading can be used equally well in an advanced institute to remind NWP veterans of the power of the network or as an early reading and introduction to the work of the NWP in a professional development program for teachers new to the NWP experience.
+Summary: The epilogue to Ann Lieberman and Linda Friedrich’s excellent book on teacher leadership, How Teacher Become Leaders, highlights three overarching themes that emerged during their study: teacher leadership is reframed as advocacy for students and transparency of practice, NWP participation was foundational to teachers’ growth and identity as leaders, and bridging the research/practice divide is essential to educators’ progress as literacy leaders.
+This brief reading equally useful in an advanced institute to remind NWP veterans of the power of the network or as an early reading and introduction to the work of the NWP in a program for teachers new to the NWP experience.

 Original Date of Publication: September 5, 2010

 “An important part of our collaboration with the teacher-leaders in our project centered on reframing a definition of leadership that reflected their core principles about students, teaching, learning, and professional development, as well as their approaches to working with others.
 Through the vignettes and a series of focus group conversations, together, we defined teacher leadership in a way that emphasizes a focus on students, collaboration with teachers, and a commitment to ongoing learning.

 Some authors assumed, in the beginning, that leadership meant holding positional authority, working hierarchically, having all the answers, and being solely in charge.
 As we worked together, we learned that teacher leadership reflects several core principles that are exemplified in their work:

 - Opening the classroom door and going public with teaching;

 - Working “alongside” teachers and leading collaboratively;

 - Learning and reflecting on practice as a teacher and leader.